 With longer hair, shedding may be more pronounced and larger amounts of lost hairs may be noticed in the shower and on pillows.
 The stages of thinning may progress to where small empty spots are seen along the hairline and scalp, indicating that telogen hairs have not grown to replace the shedded hairs.

 Whether you suffer from androgenetic alopecia, hair loss due to menopause or pregnancy, or trichotillomania, Koher Medical is ready to help.
-With offices in High Point, Mebane and Charlotte, NC, as well as Greenville, SC, Cockeysville, MD, and Harrisburg, PA, chances are good that the treatment to combat hair loss as a woman isn’t too far away.
+With offices in High Point, Wilmington, NC, and Harrisburg, PA, chances are good that the treatment to combat hair loss as a woman isn’t too far away.